lovecoding-fun/lovecoding-fun.github.io/source/about/index.md

 ### Who Are We?

-We are lovers graduated from [School of Data and Computer Science](http://sdcs.sysu.edu.cn/) in [Sun Yat-Sen university](http://www.sysu.edu.cn/2012/en/index.htm).
+We are lovers:couple_with_heart: graduated from [School of Data and Computer Science](http://sdcs.sysu.edu.cn/) in [Sun Yat-Sen university](http://www.sysu.edu.cn/2012/en/index.htm).

 ### What This Blog for?